-Have you ever wondered what makes a name like New York or Shakespeare stand out in a sentence?
+Have you ever wondered what makes a name like New York or the Eiffel Tower stand out in a sentence?
 The answer lies in proper nouns.
 These specific identifiers do more than just label people, places, or things—they bring precision and personality to our language.

 In this guide, we’ll dive into what proper nouns are, how they function, and why they’re essential for clear communication.